Q. What is Amazon Elastic File System?

 Q. What interoperability and compatibility is there between existing AWS services and Amazon EFS?

-Amazon EFS is integrated with a number of other AWS services, including Amazon CloudWatch, AWS CloudFormation, AWS CloudTrail, AWS IAM, and AWS Tagging services.
+EFS is integrated with a number of other AWS services, including CloudWatch, AWS CloudFormation, CloudTrail, IAM, and AWS tagging services.

-CloudWatch allows you to monitor file system activity using metrics.
-CloudFormation allows you to create and manage file systems using templates.
+CloudWatch helps you monitor file system activity using metrics.
+CloudFormation helps you create and manage file systems using templates.

-CloudTrail allows you to record all Amazon EFS API calls in log files.
+CloudTrail helps you record all EFS API calls in log files.

-IAM allows you to control who can administer your file system.
-AWS Tagging services allows you to label your file systems with metadata that you define.
+IAM helps you control who can administer your file system.
+AWS tagging services helps you label your file systems with metadata that you define.